Passion for Creating Clothes…

-To make matters worse, my mother ("don't ever underestimate the power of a woman with a sewing machine!"), liked to dress us all alike...only in different colors.
+To make matters worse, my mother (don't ever underestimate the power of a woman with a sewing machine), liked to dress us all alike...only in different colors.
 Red, Yellow, and Blue...in sequence.
-Innately, at six, I must have known that this routine could scar someone for life, so I began to sew.
-The ruffles came off, the sleeves were cut, and my sisters' lovely dresses became my own.
+Innately, at six, I must have known that this routine could scar someone for life; so I began to sew.
+The ruffles came off, the sleeves were cut, and my sisters' old dresses became new.
 My mother taught me how to sew very well, but it was my grandmother who taught me the excitement of detail and perfection with cloth.
-How good it feels to "wear something special".
-"If something wasn't perfect or if it didn't feel good, then change it or start over!" she said.
+How good it feels to wear something special.
+"If your creation isn't perfect or if it doesn’t feel good, then rip it apart, or start over!" she said.
 No options.
 Nothing goes on a hanger that you do not love.
 It's that simple.

-So I started to bead, sew, and coordinate the nine pieces in my vision, not knowing what I would do when they were done.
-When they were perfect, I put on my favorite piece and went straight to Wilkes Bashford, a high-end store in San Francisco, with the intention of making an appointment to see the buyer.
+So I started to bead, sew, and coordinate the nine pieces in my vision, not knowing what I would do when the pieces were finished.
+When each piece was perfect, I put on my favorite outfit of layers and went straight to Wilkes Bashford, an exclusive store in San Francisco, with the intention of making an appointment to see the buyer.
 Timing was perfect.
 Wilkes was hosting a contest the very next night to find a San Francisco designer.
 Who knew?
 All of the New York fashion editors were in town to judge.
 I was ready.
 I won.
-From there my career in fashion began and I found my way.
-My factory started in my bedroom, with simple home sewing machines and later turned into a "home factory" because we took over every square foot of my flat space with fabric and sewing machines; then to a "downtown real factory", and then to Korea to finally manufacture in numbers.
+From there my career in fashion began again, and I found my way.
+My factory started in my bedroom, with simple home sewing machines and later turned into a "home factory" because we took over every square inch of my flat space with fabric and sewing machines; then to a "downtown real factory", and then to Korea, to finally manufacture in numbers.